pzemtsov/pzemtsov.github.io/_posts/2015-12-14-choosing-the-hash-maps-capacity.md

 <img src="{{ site.url }}/images/life-hash-size-time-with-and-without-gc.png" width="652" height="375">

-Grows in GC time can't explain the entire observed increase in total time, but it is responsible for a significant portion of it.
+Growth in GC time can't explain the entire observed increase in total time, but it is responsible for a significant portion of it.

 The tree map
 ------------